xiaobailong24/generative-ai-kmp/README.md

 initialize the model, and then call the API to access the model.
 It also describes some additional use cases and features, like streaming, counting tokens, and controlling responses.

+### Releases
+The versioning scheme is of the form `X-Y` where:

+X is the _Generative AI  Android SDK_ version that is being tracked.
+Y is the _Multiplatform SDK_ version.
+For example, if _Generative AI  Android SDK_ is on `0.1.2` and _Multiplatform SDK_ is on `0.0.1`, the artifact for a release will be `dev.shreyaspatil.generativeai:generativeai-google:0.1.2-0.0.1`.

 ## Try sample app

 Try these apps built with this SDK by the community: